Application of the simplex method to optimize the parameters of rank filtering

 @time include("$Folder/test_jl.jl")

-Analysing the code results, we can notice a difference in the running time by about two times.
-And we can also see that although the general logic of the algorithms is preserved, the choice of language significantly affects:
+Analyzing the results of the code, you can see a difference in the running time of about two times.
+It can also be seen that, although the general logic of the algorithms is preserved, the choice of language significantly affects:

-Julia demonstrates a more modern approach with explicit typing and better opportunities for optimisation, whereas MATLAB offers a more compact notation for matrix operations.
+Julia demonstrates a more modern approach with explicit typing and better optimization capabilities, whereas MATLAB offers a more compact notation for matrix operations.

 function center_text(text::String, width::Int)